OT-OSM/java/README.md

 Salient Features
 ----------------
-* This role will fetch and install java version 8 but if you want to install a specific veriosn you may pass it in variables.
+* This role will fetch and install java version 8 but if you want to install a specific version, you may pass it in variables.

 Supported OS
 ------------